 Scott-Barker House

 Built around 1880, the Scott-Barker House is the oldest remaining building in the rapidly developing city of Melissa, originally laid out in 1872 along the Houston & Texas Central Railroad north of Dallas.
 The two-story frame house, built on an L-plan, has distinctive dormer windows topped with unusual Mansard-style roofs.
-The house was restored in the 1990s and designated a Recorded Texas Historic Landmark in 1999 before it was purchased by the City of Melissa for offices and civic use.
+The house was restored in the 1990s and designated a Recorded Texas Historic Landmark in 1999 before it was purchased by the City of Melissa for civic use.

 LOCATION: 1501 W Harrison Street, Melissa (Collin County)